 A review summary from the Mount Sinai Journal of Medicine in 2000 reports that “chemonucleolysis using chymopapain is the least invasive technique used to treat a herniated lumbar pulposus.
 After 37 years of clinical experience, multiple clinical trials, a national multicenter, doubleblind study mandated by the Food and Drug Administration, and heated controversy in the scientific community, the injection of chymopapain to treat herniated discs has (in appropriately selected patients) proven as successful as laminectomy, with fewer complications and the advantage of considerable cost savings.”

-Safety: There are some specific contraindications to chemonucleolysis using chymopapain, in particular an allergy to papaya present in 0.3% of the population, which should be tested for before the procedure.
+Safety: There are some specific contraindications to chemonucleolysis using chymopapain, in particular an allergy to papaya present in 0.3% of the population(allergic reaction called anaphylaxis), which should be tested for before the procedure.

 Chemonucleolysis clearly warrants ongoing consideration as a non-surgical treatment alternative for a specific group of patients with symptomatic disc herniation.

 - Increased pain on straight leg raise test.

 - Patient 18 to 50 years of age.

 - Short duration of symptoms.

 - Well localized disc herniation on imaging studies.